Vanessa Zambotti

-Vanessa Martina Zambotti Barreto (born 4 March 1982 in Parral, Chihuahua) is a Mexican of Italian descent judoka.
+Vanessa Martina Zambotti Barreto (born 4 March 1982, Parral, Chihuahua) is a Mexican judoka.

 Early and personal life

 Zambotti was born in Parral, Chihuahua.
 She lives in Mexico City and trains judo in CONADE.
-Her biggest motivation in her life is her family.
-She says that they are something like batteries for her.
-She studied Sports Administration at Universidad del Valle de México and got a degree.
+She earned a degree in Sports Administration at the Universidad del Valle de México.

 During 2003 Pan American Games she suffered an injury in the right shoulder.
 The injury did not look serious and she competed with it until summer of 2005, when the pain became unsufferable.
 A few weeks before 2005 World Judo Championships in Cairo, she underwent surgery and spent a year recovering.

-After the 2004 Olympic Games in Athens she changed her trainer, now working with Brazilian Amadeus Díaz de Moura.
-She can always surprise because her category is a little erratic.
-Her biggest advantage is her size and experience.

 Judo career

-She has participated in three Olympic games.
+She participated in three Olympic Games.

 Zambotti won the bronze medal of the over 78 kg division of the 2006 Central American and Caribbean Games.

 In the 2004 Olympic Games she won her first match against Tsvetana Bozhilova from Bulgaria, but lost the second match against Barbara Andolina from Italy.
 The Italian competitor lost her next match, so Zambotti was not involved in the repêchage.

 In the 2008 Olympic Games in Beijing she was a medal hope for Mexico as winner of Pan American Games from the previous year, but in her second match she was drawn against the Olympic champion from Athens, Maki Tsukada.
 She lost this match and finally took 9th place.

 At the 2012 Summer Olympics, she was knocked out in the first round, losing to Tong Wen, one of the eventual bronze medalists.